lakejs/lake/README.md

 ---

-Lake is a browser-based rich text editor designed for creating content such as blogs, comments, and emails.
-It tries to keep a balance between being feature-rich and lightweight, and also provides an easy-to-use programming interface that supports further extension.
+Lake is a browser-based rich text editor designed for creating content like blogs, comments, and emails.
+It strikes a balance between being feature-rich and lightweight, offering an easy-to-use programming interface for easy customization and extension.

 [Examples](https://lakejs.org/examples/) · [Getting started](https://lakejs.org/guide/) · [Reference](https://lakejs.org/reference/)

 ## Development

-For local development, you need to download the source code and run a development server that includes an HTTP service and real-time bundling.
+For local development, download the source code and run a local server with an HTTP service and real-time bundling.

 ``` bash
 # Clone the repository